mzdun/proj-flow/docs/source/commands/run.rst

     The ``clang`` selection is not yet ported from original project, but it is planned.

-``-D config``
+``-D key=value``
-    Adds a positive filter to the cartesian product of all possible configurations.
-The ``config`` has a form of ``key=value``, where the key is one of the keys into ``"matrix"`` object in ``.flow/matrix.yml`` definition and the value is one of the possible values for that key.
+    Run only builds on matching configs.
+The key is one of the keys into ``"matrix"`` object in ``.flow/matrix.yml`` definition and the value is one of the possible values for that key.
 In case of boolean flags, such as ``sanitizer``, the true value is one of "true", "on", "yes", "1" and "with-<key>", i.e. "with-sanitizer" for sanitizer.

-    When building a cartesian product stretched over all matrix keys of all usable configs, by default all the possible values for this key are taken.
-    But as soon as, for a given key, it will appear in one of the ``-D`` params, that axis will only contain the values from ``-D`` params and not the matrix definition.
+    If given key is never used, all values from ``.flow/matrix.yaml`` for that key are used.
+Otherwise, only values from command line are used.

 ``--official``
-    If preset, it will further reduce the size of cartesian product of usable configs by merging matrix definition in ``.flow/matrix.yml`` with ``.flow/official.yml``.
+    Cut matrix to release builds only by merging matrix definition in ``.flow/matrix.yml`` with ``.flow/official.yml``.

 ``-s step`` / ``--step step``
     List any number of steps to perform during this run.